tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 ### 11. Students Do: Implementing Ether Management functions (15 min)

-In this exercise, students will be implementing a `joint savings account` contract using the ether management functions from the previous activity.
+In this exercise, students will be implementing a `joint savings account` contract using the Ether management functions from the previous activity.
 By the end of this activity, students will be able to deposit and withdraw ether from their contract's address.

 **Instructions:**